faranalytics/socketnaut/README.md

 ### ServiceProxy

 A `ServiceProxy` is used in order to bind a TCP server to a specified port (usu. a public port).
 The `ServiceProxy` uniformly distributes TCP connections to `ServiceServer`s (e.g., HTTP servers) in the thread pool.
-The `ServiceProxy` manages the thread pool according to the values assigned to the `minServers` and `maxServers` parameters.
+The `ServiceProxy` manages the thread pool according to the values specified for the `minServers` and `maxServers` parameters.

 ### ServiceServer